Follow Us on LinkedIn and Be the First to Know About Our Job Openings

 Summary

-- The MaineHealth application, cover letter and a resume or CV are all required elements for application to this position.
+The MaineHealth application, a cover letter, and a resume with three professional references are all required for application.

 Required Minimum Knowledge, Skills, and Abilities

-- Education: Bachelor’s degree in a health science or related field required.
+- Education: Bachelor’s Degree in relevant field required.
+Master’s Degree preferred.

 Summary